polllllya/polllllya/README.md

 ## 🚀 About Me
 I am a student of the Polish-Japanese Academy of Computer Technology in Warsaw.
 I've completed 5/7 semesters.
-I'm looking for an internship or job as a junior Front-End developer.
+I'm looking for an internship or job as a junior Full-Stack Developer.

 ## 🛠 Skills